pyOpenSci/pyopensci.github.io/_posts/2023-03-22-demystifying-python-packaging.md

 ### How could pyOpenSci help?

-To suport pyOpenSci's goals of making packaging easier for scientists while also improving package quality I knew we needed to create a guide that would help others navigate the packaging ecosystem.
+To support pyOpenSci's goals of making packaging easier for scientists while also improving package quality I knew we needed to create a guide that would help others navigate the packaging ecosystem.
 At a minimum, helping users understand the tool landscape and how to pick a tool was a good start.

 ### Python packaging is not bad.
 It's just not well documented